-SHAH ALAM: The goose or not the goose.
+SHAH ALAM: The Goose or not the goose.
 The Army has a requirement for 110 units of 84mm recoilless anti-tank weapon for its combat units, according to an advertisement published by the Defence Ministry on May 25.
 The tender will be closing on 17 June.
-Although the specifications basically says 110 weapons should be the Carl Gustaf 84mm recoilless weapon system (though not openly), it is opening the bids from local importers.
+Although the specifications basically says it is the Carl Gustaf 84mm recoilless weapon system, all local importers can enter the request for bids.

 Saab Carl Gustav Mk 4.
 Saab